cysouw/diathesis/text/c07_reflexive.md

 ### [ NA | NP ] Reflexive governed antipassive {#sec:reflexive-accusative-antipassive}

 The *sich* counterpart of the transitive *beklagen* 'to lament' [@next a,b] is somewhat alike to an intransitive action that has a reflexive pronoun attached.
-There is no semantic 'self-inflicting' reflexivity whatsoever in the expression, i.e. the complaining in [@next b] does not mean 'I complain about myself' (i.e. adding *selbst* is not possible).
+There is no semantic "self-inflicting" reflexivity whatsoever in the expression, i.e. the complaining in [@next b] does not mean 'I complain about myself' (i.e. adding *selbst* is not possible).
 The complaint is still about *Lärm* 'noise'.

 Formally, the object of the complaint is demoted from an accusative [@next a], which is obligatory [@next c], to a prepositional phrase [@next b] that can be dropped [@next d].
 Note that without the prepositional phrase [@next d] the expression is indeed ambiguous between a real reflexive meaning ('I complain about myself') and a non-reflexive reading ('I am complaining').
 All prepositional phrases of the verbs in this section are governed prepositions [@next e].

-Wiemer and Nedjalkov [-@wiemer2007: 464--465] call such verbs 'deaccusatives' and consider them to be 'extremely rare' in German (which they are not).
+Wiemer and Nedjalkov [-@wiemer2007: 464--465] call such verbs "deaccusatives" and consider them to be "extremely rare" in German (which they are not).
 It is an open question why some verbs take such a reflexive antipassive, while other take a simple antipassive without reflexive pronoun (as discussed in [@sec:prepositions-accusative-antipassive]).
 For a typological survey of such antipassive uses of reflexive markers, see Janic [-@janic2010].

 ::: ex
 a.
 Ich beklage den Lärm.